Get

 Should I use cash in Argentina?

-Yes, especially if you plan to travel around Argentina – cash is still the most popular means of payment.
-Having cash can also come in handy for bargaining and getting better deals.
+Yes, especially if you plan to travel within the country, cash is still the most popular means of payment.

 Is it better to use cash or credit card in Argentina?